Hungarian author László Krasznahorkai wins 2025 Nobel Prize in literature

-Guwahati: The Royal Swedish Academy of Sciences, on Thursday, declared that the Nobel Prize in Literature would go to Hungarian author László Krasznahorkai.
+Guwahati: The Royal Swedish Academy of Sciences, on Thursday, October 9, announced that it awarded the Nobel Prize in Literature to Hungarian author László Krasznahorkai.

-The Academy feted him “for his compelling and visionary oeuvre that, in the midst of apocalyptic terror, reaffirms the power of art.”
+The Academy honored him “for his compelling and visionary oeuvre that, in the midst of apocalyptic terror, reaffirms the power of art.”

-Born in 1954 Krasznahorkai, he earned laurels in Hungary with his debut novel Sátántangó (1985), which later inspired the 2012 film Satantango.
+Born in 1954 near the Romanian border, Krasznahorkai gained fame in Hungary with his debut novel Sátántangó (1985), which later inspired the 2012 film Satantango.

-His novel Herscht 07769 got acclaim as a significant contemporary German work, praised for its vivid depiction of social unrest in modern-day Thüringen.
+This year, his novel Herscht 07769 received acclaim as a significant contemporary German work, praised for its vivid depiction of social unrest in modern-day Thüringen.

-Krasznahorkai’s other works are the 2003 novel Északról hegy, Délr?l tó, Nyugatról utak, Keletr?l folyó (translated in 2022 as A Mountain to the North, a Lake to the South, Paths to the West, a River to the East) and Seiobo járt odalent (2008; Seiobo There Below, 2013).
+Krasznahorkai’s other notable works include the 2003 novel Északról hegy, Délr?l tó, Nyugatról utak, Keletr?l folyó (translated in 2022 as A Mountain to the North, a Lake to the South, Paths to the West, a River to the East) and Seiobo járt odalent (2008; Seiobo There Below, 2013).

 The collection arranges 17 stories according to the Fibonacci sequence and explores how beauty and artistic creation persist in a world marked by impermanence and blindness.